Where to Visit California Redwoods

-The campground at Gualala Point Regional Park nestles under redwood trees beside the Gualala River and is within walking distance of the Pacific Ocean; it includes drive-in and walk-to sites, and sites reserved for hikers and cyclists.
-This stunning park offers wonderful ocean views, a vast expanse of white sandy beach and dunes, and a summertime sandspit at the river’s mouth.
+The campground at Gualala Point Regional Park nestles under redwoods and other trees beside the Gualala River and is within walking distance of the Pacific Ocean; it includes drive-in and walk-to sites, and sites reserved for hikers and cyclists.
+This stunning park offers wonderful ocean views, a vast expanse of white sandy beach and dunes, and a summertime sandspit at the river's mouth.

 Drive the Bohemian Highway

 This 10-mile road constitutes one of the most scenic drives in the state, winding through towering redwoods, gorgeous pastures, rocky ravines, and three charming townships - Freestone, Occidental, and Monte Rio - each with its own vibe.
 Along the way you can stop at organic farms and wineries, specialty nurseries, and innovative shops and restaurants.